 The CAA Bursary Scheme is intended to provide financial assistance to students, early career researchers and low income professionals or those from less affluent regions.
 Bursaries are intended to encourage participation in the annual CAA conference and help sustain the expansion of the CAA community.

-Preference will be given to applicants who are active contributors to the CAA community, typically by presenting a paper/poster or by chairing a session.
-Applications are also welcome from new members of the CAA community who wish to attend CAA for the first time in order to advance their future academic research or career prospects.
+Bursaries will be available for CAA 2018 in Tübingen and preference will be given to applicants who are active contributors to the CAA community, typically by presenting a paper/poster or by chairing a session.
+Applications will also be welcome from new members of the CAA community who wish to attend CAA for the first time in order to advance their future academic research or career prospects.

 All application materials should be submitted in English.

 * Students should supply a copy of their student card or a letter confirming the course that they are studying for from their head of department on official letterhead with a valid date from this academic year (without a date we are unable to confirm if you are a current student); other applicants should supply a letter stating their job title and salary from their employer on an official letterhead.
 All information will remain confidential.